leweaver/orangine/README.md

   - Windows 10 SDK (10.0.17134.0)
   - Test Adapter for Google Test (If you want to use the visual studio gtest UI)

+## Python 3.7
+Download [Python 3.7.3 installer](https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe) from Python website.

+In the installer, choose _advanced options_ and enable:

+- Download debug binaries

+Make sure it is installed to: `%LOCALAPPDATA%\Programs\Python\Python37\`

 ## Git
 If you are reading this you probably already have GIT installed.
 If not, [follow these instructions](https://confluence.atlassian.com/get-started-with-bitbucket/install-and-set-up-git-860009658.html)

-# First time build
+# First Time Setup

-## Get the code & dependencies from GIT
+## Get the code & submodules from GIT
 1. Clone the repository
-1. Download thirdparty dependencies: In the root repository directory, run:
+1. To download submodules for the third party libraries, run the following in the repository root directory:

 ```
 git submodule update --init --recursive